Organizational Change: Do You Know All 5 Types?

-In order to execute organizational change with glowing results, take note of these five ways to ensure its success.
+To execute organizational change with glowing results, take note of these five ways to ensure its success.

 1. Set clear goals and develop a strategy

-2. Overcoming resistance and staff engagement
+2. Overcome resistance and staff engagement

 Organizational change can often be difficult, especially if your employees don’t see anything wrong with the status quo.
-To them, the change may appear disruptive at best.
-There will be new technologies to learn and platforms to navigate.
-Worse still, if the initiated change automates many of their existing tasks, some employees may feel threatened.
+To them, the change may appear disruptive at best, giving them reasons to resist change.

 Communication will be vital to getting your team on board.
-Survey their opinions on the status quo and the proposed changes in the planning stages; they will feel included in the process, fostering a feeling of buy-in.
+Survey opinions on the status quo and the proposed changes in the planning stages; they will feel included in the process, fostering a feeling of buy-in.

 Explaining to your employees why these changes are necessary and will improve their day-to-day may also allay fears and reduce resistance.

-3. Offering management support
+3. Offer management support

-Management support can be in the form of documenting feedback throughout the process, updating employees on progress and next steps, and encouraging open lines of communication.
+Management support can be in the form of documenting feedback throughout the process, updating employees on progress and next steps and encouraging open lines of communication.
 All of these things will help your employees navigate their way through organizational change and even perform better.

-4. Contextual learning for new technologies
+4. Provide contextual learning for new technologies

-Using sophisticated algorithms and correlating data on factors such as their level of seniority, job function, and previous actions, these programs tailor training to the individuals’ needs.
+Using sophisticated algorithms and correlating data on factors such as their level of seniority, job function, and previous actions, tailor training to the individuals’ needs.

 5. Invest in agility training

-- Foster change management skills.
-These can be individual skills such as personal resilience and organization to more company-wide skills, like forcing clarity, networking, and coaching.
+- Foster change management skills: These can be individual skills, such as personal resilience and organization, to more company-wide skills, like forcing clarity, networking, and coaching.

 - Train your team in productive time management: Knowing how to evaluate what is essential versus urgent and how to prioritize tasks is crucial.
 Employees will have the skills to tackle changes within the organization or their daily jobs.